Relintai/pandemonium_engine_docs/usage/shaders/shader_reference/shading_language.md

 Functions
 ---------

-It is possible to define functions in a Godot shader.
+It is possible to define functions in a Pandemonium shader.
 They use the following syntax:

 ```
     ret_type func_name(args) {